 - The demand of snow-belters for a break from winter weather, which peaks in March, but is harder to forecast, and

-- The quarter factor, the date of President’s day.
-Later President’s Days (which can range from February 15 to February 21) tend to make the first part of March better
+- The quarter factor, the date of President’s Day (which can range from February 15 to February 21).
+Later President’s Days tend to make the first part of March better

 - Bad Presidents Day Week

-- Fairly bad the week beginning March 16
+- Very bad the week beginning March 12th

-- Very bad the week beginning April 13
+- Very bad the weeks beginning April 9 and April 16

-- Fine after that until Memorial Day weekend
+- Fine after April 23 until Memorial Day weekend